Coronavirus / COVID-19 Update

 All are welcome, regardless of your skills or construction experience.
 Our knowledgeable staff and volunteer leaders will teach and guide you.
 It's a fun, friendly, mostly female environment.

 Whether you want to learn new skills or meet new people, Women Build is a rewarding experience.

 Join our Women Build email list to stay up to date on Women Build opportunities.

 What better way to put God's love into action than by helping your neighbors to build a home they can afford?

 Each year, Beaches Habitat partners with faith communities to support a home build.
 Your congregation can be involved in a number of ways that include:

-Use the link below to visit our Interfaith Build page for more information about the ways to join Interfaith Build.
+Use the link below to request information about the Interfaith Build via email.